leonlinsx/minimal-mistakes/_posts/2021-01-06-nonviolent-communication.md

 Requests vs Demands

+People need to be understood, empathy

+Limitations on punishment

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/a16z gaming market size.png)

 *If you liked this, sign up for my [finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")*